-Informatica Product Availability Matrixes
+Informatica Product Availability Matrices

-Product Availability Matrixes (PAMs) indicate the versions of operating systems, databases, and other types of data sources and targets that a product release supports.
-If you are an Informatica Network member, you can access PAMs at https://network.informatica.com/community/informatica-network/product-availability-matrices.
+Product Availability Matrices (PAMs) indicate the versions of the operating systems, databases, and types of data sources and targets that a product release supports.
+You can browse the Informatica PAMs at https://network.informatica.com/community/informatica-network/product-availability-matrices.